adetokunbo/challengehub.app/_posts/en/2019-08-12-first-two-classes.md

 - Emphasise that the most efficient way to study is to try doing as many challenges as possible during the week, and then coming to class with questions.
 - Motivation for the course.
 Why is the course content interesting and useful?
 Giving students clear cause to study is a major motivator.

 Then, if there is time and students have smartphones or computers with them in class already, students may start to work on challenges.
 At the very least, for those who can, practising interaction with ChallengeHub can be useful.
-Otherwise, a traditional lecture highlighting important issues for the challenges that are released this week may be performed.
+Otherwise, an overview highlighting important issues for the challenges that are released this week may be performed.

 ### Preparation for class 2

 Before this and every subsequent class, the teacher will review student progress through the challenges.

 - What challenges did students find particularly difficult?
-Is a mini lecture about a particular challenge required?
+Is a short explanation about a particular challenge required?
 - What do I *not* need to talk about?
 - What questions are likely to come up?
 - How much progress has been made?
 Is the planned number of challenges for the following week appropriate?